-The Council has adopted the Leader and Cabinet model, as its political management structure arising from the Local Government and Public involvement in Health Act 2007.
-During 2023/24 the Leader of the Council and five Portfolio holders made up the Cabinet.
+The Council has adopted the Leader and Cabinet model as its political management structure arising from the Local Government and Public involvement in the Health Act 2007.
+During 2024/25 the Leader of the Council and five Portfolio holders made up the Cabinet.

 The Cabinet members are held to account by a system of scrutiny which is also set out in the Council's constitution.
-There were three scrutiny panels during 2023/24 undertaking this role covering all the services provided by the Council.
-Councillor Kristofer Wilson was Leader for the 2023/24 municipal year.
+There were three scrutiny panels during 2024/25 undertaking this role covering all the services provided by the Council.
+Councillor Christopher Watkins was Leader for the 2024/25 municipal year.

 The management structure supports the work of Councillors, and the Management Team consists of the Chief Executive, four Strategic Directors, including those with statutory responsibility.
-For 2023/24 the Head of Legal Services was the Council's Monitoring Officer, and the Strategic Director - Finance & Governance was the Council's Chief Finance Officer (Section 151 officer), who under statute is responsible for the administration of the Council's financial affairs.
+Up until December 2024, the Solicitor to the Council was the Council's Monitoring Officer.
+The Monitoring Officer role was undertaken by the Assistant Director - Democracy & Governance from January 2025, and the Strategic Director - Corporate Resources was the Council's Chief Finance Officer (Section 151 officer), who under statute is responsible for the administration of the Council's financial affairs.